You expect nothing less than Allstar performance from your race car wiring.

 Caption: Bundle of wires for automotive wiring

 It’s smart to use separate wires for power connections.
 You won’t solve a problem by adding another ground.

-The other is a clean bus, and its goal is to reduce the risk of voltage dropping.
+The other is a clean bus, which aims to reduce the risk of voltage dropping.

-You might invest a bit more, but you minimize the risk of damaging the vehicle’s components.
+You might invest a bit more but minimize the risk of damaging the vehicle’s components.